umbraco/UmbracoDocs/Implementation/Integration-Testing/index.md

 Note that you can still use GetRequiredService to get the services required to seed data.

-Some of the most classic scenarios for integration testing are in general the Happy path of the method and some of the specific MVC concepts like Action filters.

 Keep in mind that integration tests require a lot of setup before the test executes.
-So, if input validation tests are created using the UmbracoIntegrationTest base class, these will still succeed, but the execution time will be many times longer compared to a unit test.
+So execution time will be many times longer compared to a unit test.